 Those indeed have their importance, but the real determining factor, the only one that really makes a difference over the years, is the motivation, no matter in which form: passion, curiosity, the eagerness to develop your mastery of the language and to constantly discover new ones.

-The reason why I created BlogFrench is precisely because I strongly believe that the ability to learn a new language is within the reach of absolutely everyone.
+The reason why I created BlogFrench is precisely because I strongly believe that the ability to learn French is within the reach of absolutely everyone.

-So now, when people mention my so-called “gift to languages”, I simply say that when I find myself in the foreign languages department of a bookstore, I see in each book an invitation to travel, discover new cultures and met new people… On the contrary, many people unfortunately only find a profound boredom.
+So now, when people mention my so-called “gift to languages”, I simply say that when I find myself in the foreign language department of a bookstore, I see in each book an invitation to travel, discover new cultures and meet new people…

 This is the one and only difference between success and failure to learn foreign languages.
-The method of learning is obviously important, but it’s nothing without the motivation.
+The method of learning is obviously important, but it means nothing without the motivation.

 Efforts seen as suffering: a false conception